Simplicity is the ultimate sophistication

-OntoNet™ can be integrated into any IT infrastructure, ERP or SW system to monitor in real-time the complexity and resilience of:
+OntoNet™ can be integrated into any IT infrastructure to monitor in real-time the complexity and resilience of:

-- Supply networks (often erroneously referred to as supply chains)
+Supply networks (often referred to as supply chains)

 We identify the concentrations of complexity in a system or process and pinpoint those really critical to its resilience, governability and performance.
 In essence,